laurieKell/mpb/README.md

 # mp
-A package for implementing management procedures, that can be simulation testing using Management Strategy Evaluation
+A package for implementing Management Procedures, that can be simulation testing using Management Strategy Evaluation